Skip to Content

 Resolving a car accident claim in New York usually involves negotiating with insurance adjusters and potentially moving toward a settlement, as most cases do not go to trial unless they include complex factors such as medical malpractice.
 The settlement value depends on the extent of injuries, costs incurred, and other damages—each case is unique.
 To protect your right to damages, remember the statute of limitations for car accident lawsuits in New York is three years from the date of the accident.
 It is critical to begin the process early and have all supporting documentation organized before negotiations begin with the insurance company.

 New York applies the rule of pure comparative negligence when determining compensation, meaning your recovery could be reduced if you are partially at fault for the accident, but not eliminated.
 Settlements commonly include both economic damages (like hospital costs and lost wages) and non-economic damages (such as pain and suffering).
-Engaging a vehicle accident attorney in New York is the most effective way to understand your legal options, pursue fair compensation, and navigate any obstacles presented by insurers or opposing parties.
+Engaging a vehicle accident attorney in New York is an effective way to understand your legal options, pursue fair compensation, and navigate any obstacles presented by insurers or opposing parties.

-If you've been in a car accident and are ready to get the justice you deserve, contact us online or call IX Legal at (646) 766-8308.
+If you've been in a car accident and are ready to get the justice you deserve, contact us online or call IX Legal at (646) 760-3456.
 Our experienced team is ready to help you.

 Continue Reading Read Less